TNO/knowledge-engine/docs/01_concept.md

 In the registration phase, the knowledge base has to specify how it wants to exchange what knowledge (the [knowledge Interaction](#knowledge-interaction)):

 - What knowledge can be requested from me?
-- What knowledge will I publish in a channel?
+- What knowledge will I publish to the network?
 - What knowledge will I request from the network?
-- To which knowledge channels will I subscribe?
+- To which knowledge will I subscribe?

-For example, a temperature sensor might regularly publish temperature measurements in a channel, and will respond to requests for the current temperature.
+For example, a temperature sensor might regularly publish temperature measurements to the network, and will respond to requests for the current temperature.
-A thermostat app might subscribe to a channel with temperature measurements in a room, or request the current temperature.
+A thermostat app might subscribe to knowledge about temperature measurements in a room, or request the current temperature.
 It might also publish current temperature preferences of a user.
-A heating system might subscribe to both the temperature preferences channel and the temperature measurements channel to be able to optimally control the temperature.
+A heating system might subscribe to both the knowledge about temperature preferences and temperature measurements to be able to optimally control the temperature.

 In the exchange phase, knowledge is consumed, produced, or published by the knowledge base in the handlers that were configured during the registration phase.